-Data from agency unusual incident reports should be collected and a trend analysis conducted on at least an annual basis.
-Additional areas for date collection and reporting in regards to the agency's Quality Management Plan will continue to be reviewed and added to over the initial year of the CCW and Fee-for-Service implementation.
-Opportunity for feedback and input from stakeholders will be available as additional areas are developed.
+Data from agency incident reports should be collected and a trend analysis conducted on at least an annual basis.
+Additional areas for data collection and reporting in regards to the agency's Quality Management Plan will are required.

 15.5 Division Oversight & Quality Monitoring